pradeepbp1310/AI-900/3-Describe-features-of-computer-vision-workloads-on-Azure.md

       - **Purpose:** Extracts attributes or characteristics from a detected face.
       - **Example:** Determining a person's age, gender, emotion (smiling, sad), or head pose from their facial features.
     - _Think of it as:_ Detection (is there a face?), Recognition (whose face is it?), Analysis (what are the characteristics of this face?).

+5.  **Semantic Segmentation:**
+    - **Purpose:** This computer vision task involves classifying _every single pixel_ in an image as belonging to a particular class or object.
+Instead of just drawing a bounding box around an object, it creates a precise, pixel-level mask or outline of the object.
+    - **Example:** In an image of a street, semantic segmentation would color every pixel belonging to a "car" in blue, every pixel belonging to a "road" in green, and every pixel belonging to a "pedestrian" in red, providing a very detailed map of the scene.
+    - _Think of it as:_ Not just "where is the car?" but "exactly _which pixels_ make up the car?"

 ---